Prag8855/aab/content/guides/german-health-insurance/for-students.md

 **If you work more than 20 hours per week**, you are treated [like a normal employee](/guides/german-health-insurance/for-employees).[^46] You must switch to [public health insurance](/glossary/gesetzliche%20Krankenversicherung).
 It costs a percentage of your income.
 Your employer pays half of your health insurance.
 You can't get the student tariff, and you can't get [free health insurance](/guides/german-health-insurance#free-health-insurance).

-### Over 30 years old
+## For students over 30 years old

-If you are over 30 years old, your options change.
+If you are over 30 years old, your long-term health insurance options are different.

 **If you just moved from a non-[EU](/glossary/European%20Union) country**, you can't get [public health insurance](/glossary/gesetzliche%20Krankenversicherung).[^2] [[Expat health insurance]] might be your only option.[^91] It costs €{{FEATHER_STUDENT_COST|cur}} to €{{OTTONOVA_STUDENT_COST|cur}} per month.
 [Feather](/out/feather-students) and [Ottonova](/out/ottonova-students) sell expat health insurance.
 You can also [ask my insurance expert](/guides/german-health-insurance#insurance-brokers) to help you choose.